globaledgesoft/Center-Stage/README.md

 # Center Stage
 This project is designed to use the proximity sensor on the QCA4020 development board to gauge crowd engagement at the center stage of a music festival.
 This sensor value can be used to change color patterns on BLE light bulbs to create an engaging atmosphere at the venue.
 The QCA4020 Development board is also programmed to interface with the DragonBoard™ 410c from Arrow Electronics which is designed to act as a smart gateway that runs a node.js based web application and notifies the event organizers when the crowd engagement drops.

-Below are the list of connected devices:
+Below is the list of devices needed to setup this demo:
  - QCA4020 (Inbuilt PIR sensor)
  - DragonBoard™ 410c (Connected via Serial to QCA4020)
- - Playbulbs’s BLE Bulb - 5 no.s (Connected via BLE)
+ - Playbulbs’s BLE Bulbs - 5 no.s (Connected via BLE)

-QCA4020 will automatically scan and connect to Playbulbs’s BLE Bulb based on Blub name and Charecteristic UUID.
-Will also handles disconnections automatically.
+ - Bluetooth Speaker
+ - HDMI Display

+QCA4020 automatically scans and connects to Playbulbs’s BLE Bulbs.
+This setup is to create lighting effect based on intensity of motion detected.
+Onboard (QCA4020) PIR sensor is used for motion detection.
+Motion data along with genre of music selected by visitors to the demo is posted to AWS through Dragon 410c board

 # QCA 4020 Board Application Installation

 ## Pre-requisite
  - Playbulbs’s BLE Bulb must be named as “PIR-20-MSCD”.
 Can be done through playbulb's mobile app.
  - Setup the QCA402x sdk (Provided in this repo)
- - Setup the gcc-arm-none-eabi toolchain and proper environment variable, to compile the source
+ - Setup the gcc-arm-none-eabi toolchain and proper environment variables, to compile the source
- - Python 2.7 or more has to be installed on windows system to run flashing program
+ - Python 2.7 or more has to be installed on windows system to flash the binary to QCA4020 device
  - Install the QDLoader in windows to setup the flashtool
- - Flashed Music_Demo's Binary on the board
+ - Download Music_Demo Binary on the board
  - Draganboard 410c should be connected to Bluetooth speakers

 ## Application Installation